 - Assuming travel experience automatically means travel tech experience.
 Selling destinations and selling platforms are very different problems.

-- Hiring based on how polished the agency’s website or decks look, then struggling to explain the product better after content goes live.
+- Hiring based on how polished the agency’s website or decks look, then struggling to explain the product better after the content goes live.

 - Handing everything over and hoping the agency will figure out positioning, even when sales and product teams aren’t aligned internally.